phyleria/wth-write-a-thon/editions/01-chimoney/guidelines/how-to-explore-and-understand-an-api.md

 **Tip:** Look for real-life scenarios in fintech, gig work, e-commerce, or international transfers that match the API’s purpose.

-## 🛠 2.
-Read the Official Documentation
+## 2. Read the official documentation

 Go through the official Chimoney API docs for your selected endpoint.
 Focus on: